 The presumptions in Subsection O of this section do not limit the introduction of other competent evidence concerning whether or not a person was under the influence of intoxicating liquor.
 (66-8-110 NMSA 1978)

-Nothing in this section is intended to authorize any police officer, or any judicial or probation officer, to make any arrest or to direct the performance of a blood-alcohol test, except in the performance of his official duties and as otherwise authorized by law.
+Nothing in this section is intended to authorize any police officer, or any judicial or probation officer, to make any arrest or to direct the performance of chemical blood test, except in the performance of his official duties and as otherwise authorized by law.
 (66-8-104 NMSA 1978)

-If a person under arrest for violation of an offense enumerated in the Motor Vehicle Code refuses upon request of a law enforcement officer to submit to chemical tests designated by the law enforcement agency as provided in Section 66-8-107 NMSA 1978, none shall be administered, except when a municipal judge, magistrate or district judge issues a search warrant authorizing chemical tests as provided in Section 66-8-107 NMSA 1978, upon his finding in a law enforcement officer's written affidavit that there is probable cause to believe that the person has driven a motor vehicle while under the influence of intoxicating alcohol or drug thereby causing the death or great bodily injury of another person, or there is probable cause to believe that the person has committed a felony while under the influence of intoxicating alcohol or drug and that chemical tests as provided in Section 66-8-107 NMSA 1978 will produce material evidence in a felony prosecution.
+If a person under arrest for violation of an offense enumerated in the Motor Vehicle Code refuses upon request of a law enforcement officer to submit to chemical tests designated by the law enforcement agency as provided in Section 66-8-107 NMSA 1978, none shall be administered, except when a municipal judge, magistrate or district judge issues a search warrant authorizing chemical tests as provided in Section 66-8-107 NMSA 1978, upon finding in a law enforcement officer's written affidavit that there is probable cause to believe that the person has driven a motor vehicle while under the influence of alcohol or a controlled substance thereby causing the death or great bodily injury of another person, or there is probable cause to believe that the person has committed a felony or misdemeanor while under the influence of alcohol or a controlled substance and that chemical tests as provided in Section 66-8-107 NMSA 1978 will produce material evidence in a criminal prosecution.
 (66-8-111 NMSA 1978)

 If a law enforcement officer has reasonable grounds to believe that a person arrested for violation of Subsections A, B, C or D of this section had been driving a motor vehicle within this municipality while under the influence of intoxicating liquor or drug and that upon his request, the person refused to submit to a chemical test, after being advised that failure to submit could result in revocation of his privilege to drive, then the law enforcement officer shall transmit to the director a statement signed under penalty of perjury stating what such reasonable grounds were and stating that the person refused to submit to a chemical test after being advised of the consequences of such refusal.

-On behalf of the department, a law enforcement officer requesting a chemical test or directing the administration of a chemical test pursuant to 66-8-107 NMSA 1978 shall serve immediate written notice of revocation and of right to a hearing on a person who (1) refuses to permit chemical testing or on a person who submits to a chemical test the results of which indicate an alcohol concentration in the person’s blood or breath of (a) eight one-hundredths or more if the person is twenty-one years of age or older, (b) four one-hundredths or more if the person is driving a commercial vehicle or (c) two one-hundredths or more if the person is less than twenty-one years of age.
+On behalf of the department, a law enforcement officer requesting a chemical test or directing the administration of a chemical test pursuant to 66-8-107 NMSA 1978 shall serve immediate written notice of revocation and of right to a hearing before the administrative hearings office pursuant to the Implied Consent Act on a person who:

+refuses to permit chemical testing; or

+submits to a chemical test the results of which indicate an alcohol concentration in the person’s blood or breath of

+eight one-hundredths or more if the person is twenty-one years of age or older;

+four one-hundredths or more if the person is driving a commercial vehicle; or

+two one-hundredths or more if the person is less than twenty-one years of age.

 The written notice of revocation and of a right to a hearing served on the driver shall be a temporary license valid for twenty days or, if the driver requests a hearing pursuant to Section 66-8-112 NMSA 1978, valid until the date the administrative hearings office issues the order following that hearing; provided that a written notice of revocation and right to a hearing shall not be a temporary license for a driver without any otherwise valid driving privileges in this state.